livia-ai/livia-ai.github.io/src/routes/blog/2022-04-machines-reading-metadata.md

 For now, the goal is only to prepare enough material for discussion at our upcoming workshop.
 But our journey is guaranteed to remain exciting!

 <ol class="footnotes">
-  <li id="footnote-1">For the sake of completeness: sentence embeddings work in higher dimensional space. n our case, for example, we compute our clusters and distances in 50 dimensions.
+  <li id="footnote-1">For the sake of completeness: sentence embeddings work in higher dimensional space.
+In our case, for example, we compute our clusters and distances in 50 dimensions.
 I.e. technically, what you see in the diagram are 50-dimensional embeddings projected to three dimensions for the purpose of visualization.
 This also means that the 3D visualization isn't always able to capture the true geometry of the cluster patterns.</li>
 </ol>